Travel Tips for Your Tesla Vehicle

-Your Tesla is designed to maintain its battery over time, and will not overcharge when plugged in for an extended period of time.
-For that reason, when you’re away from home, we always recommend leaving your car plugged in.
+Your Tesla vehicle is designed to maintain its battery over time, and will not overcharge when plugged in for an extended period.
+For that reason, when you’re away from home, we always recommend leaving your vehicle plugged in.

 To maintain a cool cabin temperature and maximize your range, park in a shaded area and turn your AC on while charging.
-You can monitor your charge and temperature from your Tesla mobile app.
+You can monitor your charge and temperature from the Tesla app.

-Enter your destination on the touchscreen and Navigation will identify the fastest route, and the most convenient locations to charge along your route.
+Enter your destination on the touchscreen and Navigation will identify the fastest route, as well as the most convenient locations to charge along the way.

-Use our Go Anywhere tool to plan future road trips in your Tesla.
-Select your car’s configuration, and add your start and end locations.
-The Go Anywhere tool will provide you a route through Supercharger locations and a recommended charge time at each stop.
-We always advise using your in-car trip planner when you’re on the road so that it will give you the most accurate recommended stops and charge times based on your driving.
+Use the Go Anywhere tool to plan future road trips in your Tesla vehicle.
+Select your car’s configuration and your start and end locations, then the Go Anywhere tool will provide you with a route that passes by Supercharger locations.
+It will even give you a recommended charge time at each stop.
+Tesla always advises using your trip planner when you’re on the road to get the most accurate recommended stops and charge times based on your driving.

-To locate the nearest Supercharger location at anytime, tap on the lightning bolt icon on your navigation.
-Tap on any red Supercharger pin to view the total number of open stalls, status updates, and maximum charge rate available.
+To locate the nearest Supercharger location at anytime, tap the lightning bolt icon on your navigation, then tap any red Supercharger pin to view the total number of open stalls, status updates and maximum charge rate available.

-Review our walkthrough videos to learn more about your car’s features.
+Review our walkthrough videos to learn more about your vehicle’s features.

-If your car’s interior reaches over 105 degrees Fahrenheit, the Cabin Overheat Protection feature will automatically turn on to lower the cabin temperature.
-Adjust this setting through your touchscreen:
+If your vehicle’s interior reaches over 105 degrees Fahrenheit, Cabin Overheat Protection will automatically turn on to lower the cabin temperature.
+You can adjust this setting through your touchscreen by following these steps:

-- Model S and Model X: Controls > Settings > Vehicle
+- For Model S and Model X: Controls > Settings > Vehicle

-- Model 3: Controls > Safety and Security > Settings
+- For Model 3 and Model Y: Controls > Safety > Settings

 As a reminder, AC will create some condensation, which may pool under your car.